cloudfoundry/system-metrics-release/docs/system-metrics-agent.md

 To deploy system metrics agent, add the following jobs to all instance groups and the variables to the variables section.

 **Notes**
-- The system metrics agent is scraped by the metric scraper deployed inside of CF.
+- The system metrics agent is scraped by the prom scraper deployed inside of CF.

 ```yaml
 jobs: